** Out of stock. We're hoping

 I am wary of recommending new electronic gold testers, having tried a few that looked promising but turned out to be unreliable (see my reviews).

-We have sold many Kee testers since 2018 and I am impressed.
-Not one single person has (as of Autumn 2019) phoned to say they have problems using it or doubt its readings.
+Not one single person has (as of Summer 2020) has phoned to say they have problems using it or doubt its readings.

 Making it with a simple analogue meter seems to have solved the problems found with 'computerised' electronic gold testers.
 Definitely the most reliable electronic tester I have seen!